renorris/openfsd/README.md

 Although it is possible to use vPilot with openfsd, the binary would need to be modified directly.
 To use xPilot, one would need to manually recompile with the correct JWT token endpoint and FSD server addresses.

-The Swift pilot client works out of the box if openfsd is configured with the `PLAINTEXT_PASSWORDS=true` environment variable option.
+The Swift pilot client works out of the box.

 **Swift Instructions:**